usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 1B: Agency Card Serial Number
 : This item SHALL be printed on the back of the card and contain
     the unique serial number from the issuing department or agency.
 The format SHALL be at the discretion of the issuing department or agency.
-The preferred placement as depicted in [Figure 4-6](#fig-4-6), but variable placement along the outer edge is allowed in accordance with other FIPS 201 requirements, as shown in [Figure 4-8](#fig-4-8).
+The preferred placement is as depicted in [Figure 4-6](#fig-4-6), but variable placement along the outer edge is allowed in accordance with other FIPS 201 requirements, as shown in [Figure 4-8](#fig-4-8).